markie1706/2pac/README.md

 # 2pac
-Support locaterfor forex markets coded in mql5.
+Support locater for forex markets coded in mql5.